Prong4107/scalpel/README.md

 ## Usage

-Scalpel provides a Burp extension GUI for scripting.
-A set of functions whose names are predefined can be implemented.
+Scalpel provides a Burp extension GUI for scripting and a set of predefined function names corresponding to specific actions.
+Simply write a Python script implementing the ones you need.

 Below is an example script: